-Love, Platonic love, or "just good friends" - where do you stand?
+Love, Platonic love, or "just good friends"?

 The concept of Platonic love derives from Plato's "Symposium".
 A story of a banquet where the philosophers discussed their views on love.
 In simplified terms - and apologies to philosophers - Socrates told of a prophet called Diotima who taught him.
 For Diotima, "love" was an appreciation of beauty - notably sought in earthly form ie. through the pursuit of a mate often followed by the bearing of children to propagate that beauty.
 This love, was important to humankind with people "roaming the earth in pain until they found it."
 However, there was a further kind of love, the love of spiritual beauty - knowledge, wisdom, or a pure meeting of minds.
 This was not an earthly love, ie. it did not thrive through sexual connection, romantic partnership or childbirth, but was a bond of a different kind.

-Through the Renaissance and later modernisation, the term focused more on the "non-sexual" nature, and as such "platonic love" has now been used interchangably with "just good friends".
+Through the Renaissance and later modernisation, the term focused more on the "non-sexual" nature, and as such "platonic love" has now been used interchangeably with "just good friends".
 While some insist that the inclusion of the word "love" sets it apart from friendship as it allows for the intensity of feeling; I can't help thinking we might be missing out.

 There are a few blog posts who have tried to return to the original notion of Platonic love, notably Diana Raab's piece in Psychology Today Sandra Alvarez's A Conscious Rethink, and this Elite Daily article, but the majority seem to be more about "Can a relationship ever be truly platonic?" or "Unrequited versus platonic love".